videlalvaro/videlalvaro.github.io/_posts/2014-05-07-a-not-so-new-software-morality.md

 It's quite interesting how he contrasts the _hacker_ mentality vs. the _software-engineer-you-are-part-of-a-bigger-project_ mentality.

-Then he goes one and gives a list of six points that makes this new "morality":
+Then he goes on and gives a list of six points on what makes this new "morality":

 >1.
 Test —If you can’t test it, don’t build it.
 If you don’t test it,